Strawberry Cupcakes with Whipped Cream Frosting

 - Preheat oven to 350°.
 Line 16 muffin cups with paper or foil liners.
 Press warm jam through a fine-mesh strainer.
 Discard pulp.

-- In a large bowl, cream butter and sugar until light and fluffy.
-Add egg whites, one at a time, beating well after each addition.
+- In a large bowl, cream butter and sugar until light and fluffy, 5-7 minutes.
+Add egg whites, 1 at a time, beating well after each addition.
 Beat in strained jam and vanilla.
 In a small bowl, whisk milk and sour cream until smooth.
 In another bowl, whisk flour, baking powder, baking soda and salt; add to creamed mixture alternately with milk mixture, beating well after each addition.
 If desired, stir in food coloring.

 - Fill prepared muffin cups three-fourths full.
 Bake until a toothpick inserted in center comes out clean, 20-25 minutes.
 Cool 10 minutes before removing to wire racks to cool completely.